bootlin/training-materials/slides/security-fundamental-concepts/security-fundamental-concepts.typ

 - Suitable for GDPR/HIPAA/

-  - #strong[Linkability] Can an adversary link actions or data to a person?
+  - *Linkability* Can an adversary link actions or data to a person?

-  - #strong[Identifiability] Can an adversary leak a person's identity?
+  - *Identifiability* Can an adversary leak a person's identity?

-  - #strong[Non-repudiation] Can an adversary attribute a claim to an person?
+  - *Non-repudiation* Can an adversary attribute a claim to an person?

-  - #strong[Detectability] Can an adversary detect a person's involvment?
+  - *Detectability* Can an adversary detect a person's involvment?

-  - #strong[Disclosure of information] Can an adversary access personal data?
+  - *Disclosure of information* Can an adversary access personal data?

-  - #strong[Unawareness] Do persons know how their data is being processed?
+  - *Unawareness* Do persons know how their data is being processed?

-  - #strong[Non-compliance] Does the system comply with standards and regulation?
+  - *Non-compliance* Does the system comply with standards and regulation?

 === Threat modeling frameworks: PASTA